 8/29/2022 to 12/16/2022

 Review the full academic calendar online.
 If you are not participating in the Italian pre-session intensive language course, then your arrival date may be later.

 About the Program

-Check out everything you need to know in the UCSC online brochure.
+Check out everything you need to know in the UCSC Study Abroad and Exchange Brochure.

 Upon arrival at UCSC you will attend a mandatory program orientation.
 This is an important and informative set of sessions organized by International Office of your host university.

 UAlbany’s Office of Education Abroad staff assists you during the application process, in your preparation to travel abroad, and on-site if necessary.

 UCSC International Office staff serve as an experienced resource for resolving issues that you may encounter in while abroad.